bagisto/bagisto-docs/docs/1.x/package-development/assets.md

 - After doing this go to the root of your package i.e. `packages/Webkul/Blog` and run `npm install` which will install all dependencies.

-- Now, `app.js` and `app.scss` is ready.
+- Now, your all `scss` and `js` files is ready to use.
 Write all your css and js here.

 - When you done with your changes, then run `npm run prod` which will compiled all your css, js and images to the publishable folder.
 Then register your publishable in `BlogServiceProvider`,